From scrap to culinary jewellery

 Discarded circular saw blades create a perfect base for a new knife blade.
-The carbon steel is hammered, heated and carefully designed into a razor sharp knife that cuts through grapes like butter.
+The steel is hammered, heated and carefully designed into a razor sharp knife that cuts through grapes like butter.
 The handles of the kitchen knives are made from broken skateboards, scraps of kitchen tops and even 2000-year-old wood.

 The fans of their knives are mostly Dutch professionals and true foodies.
 But also a trend watcher from Paris, a chef from Jakarta and a knife collector from Mexico are among their rapidly growing clientele.

 Guido and Karin are two designers that have completely different personalities; therefore as a team they complement each other like yin and yang.
 They live in a small southern village called Geldrop with a workshop and office in their own backyard.

 Guido loves to discover the past and create new things.
 He has always been interested in products that lost their function, as where he sees new possibilities for these leftovers.
 Going to metal dumps and thrift stores are things he loves to do.
 Guido needs to constantly invent, create and make.
 With leftover materials he will build new machines and tools to make sure his ideas will come to existence.